DerrickWood/kraken2/docs/MANUAL.markdown

 and setup your Kraken 2 program directory.
 Installation is successful if you see the message "`Kraken 2 installation complete.`"

-Once installation is complete, you may want to copy the two main Kraken 2 scripts into a directory found in your `PATH` variable (e.g., "`$HOME/bin`"):
+Once installation is complete, you may want to copy the main Kraken 2 scripts into a directory found in your `PATH` variable (e.g., "`$HOME/bin`"):

-    cp $KRAKEN2_DIR/bin/kraken2{,-build} $HOME/bin
+    cp $KRAKEN2_DIR/bin/kraken2{,-build,-inspect} $HOME/bin

 After installation, you're ready to either create or download a database.